All it takes is 10 days and you'll have the most wonderful memories to last a lifetime. Ready to begin? Let's go...

 Perhaps spend time in some of the museums I mention in the articles.
 The Cinema Museum in the Mole Antonelliana is top of my list but the Automotive and the Egyptian museums are both famous too.
 For dinner try the L'Acino restaurant in Via San Domenico 2

-Day 4 - Spend the day out of Torino visiting the Val di Susa.
+Day 4 - Enjoy a day out from Turin visiting the Val di Susa.
 Include stops in this order:

 The Sacra di San Michele,